Advanced Bible Quiz about Bible Characters.

 c.
 Anna.

-When Mary and Joseph took the infant Jesus to the temple, she first saw him.
+When Mary and Joseph took the infant Jesus to the temple, Anna saw Him.

 Anna recognized Jesus as the Christ right away.